Emigrate to Australia

 Emigrating to Australia can be a lengthy process – it can take as long as 12 months to obtain a permanent visa – therefore it is advised that you allow yourself plenty of time for your application to be assessed.

-Our immigration lawyers in Ireland are equipped with the knowledge and experience to help with your emigration to Australia.
+Our immigration experts in Ireland are equipped with the knowledge and experience to help with your emigration to Australia.

 Please call us on (+353) 061 518 025 to find out more.